Siy22/AMPAnalyse/README.md

 ## License

 This project is currently unlicensed.
 All rights reserved by the author.
-If you would like to use or build upon this work, please open an issue or contact the repository owner.